Criminal Defense Lawyer,

 San Francisco, CA

-If you’ve been charged with criminal wrongdoing, it’s critically important that you speak with a trusted San Francisco, CA criminal defense lawyer as soon as you possibly can.
+If you’ve been charged with criminal wrongdoing, it’s critically important that you speak with a trusted San Francisco, CA Criminal Defense Lawyer as soon as you possibly can.
 Whether you’ve been charged with a misdemeanor, a felony, or multiple counts of criminal misconduct, it’s important to act quickly.
-The sooner that the experienced Northern California legal team at Hallinan Law Firm is alerted to your situation, the sooner that we can begin building the strongest possible defense on your behalf.
+The sooner that the experienced Northern California legal team at The Hallinan Law Firm is alerted to your situation, the sooner that we can begin building the strongest possible defense on your behalf.
 As many criminal cases “turn” on a single piece of evidence, preserving evidence and protecting your individual rights is a highly time-sensitive matter.

 When the Truth Is Your Best Defense

 Too often, it is tempting to tell law enforcement officers a story that is either partially true or incomplete.
 Generally speaking, however, the truth is most often the best defense you can mount.
 When you meet with an experienced San Francisco, CA Criminal Defense Lawyer at our firm, you’ll need to give them access to “the whole truth and nothing but the truth.”
 That is not to say that your defense will necessarily require you to report “the whole truth” to law enforcement officials or the court.
 However, telling us the truth will allow us to build the strongest possible defense on your behalf because that defense will be grounded in the facts.
 Defense strategies built upon half-truths and falsehoods tend to crumble.

 Developing the Strongest Possible Defense to Criminal Charges